ytl0623/SDKOpenGLES/readme.md

 ```
 <br />

 6. Run.
 Respective binaries should be compiled for each sample & then you can run them.
-E.g:
+E.g.,:

 ```bash
 cd MultiCubeSample && ./MultiCubeSample